TheProphetOfRa/muxkv/README.md

 muxkv
 ==========

-muxkv is a command line wrapper for mkvextract, ffmpeg and sublerCLI.
+muxkv is a command line wrapper for mkvextract, ffmpeg and sublerCLI on OS X.

 It will pass the video track through and convert the audio from ac3 to aac.